AimeeLaing/IotechExercise/README.md

 # IotechExercise

 This Exercise was complete in C and tested on both Ubuntu and MacOS Montery.
-This solution untilise the Library Json-C which will need to be installed to compile.
+This solution utilises the Library Json-C which will need to be installed to compile.
 This library can be found at https://github.com/json-c/json-c

 The project was compiled using gcc and to compile the command is: gcc -o ex1 Ex1.c -ljson-c